 - Transfer of Credit Policies and Articulation Agreements

-- Sex Offender Information - Anyone who is required to register as a sex offender under ORS 181.592-181.607 (sexual offender registration) or has been ordered by any court, parole board or other public agency to not have contact with persons under the age of 18 must notify the Office of Administrative Services at Southwestern Oregon Community College (1988 Newmark Ave., Coos Bay OR 97420) in writing within one business day of registering for any class at the College.
+- Sex Offender Information – Anyone who is required to register as a sex offender under ORS 181.592-181.607 (sexual offender registration), or has been ordered by any court, parole board or other public agency to not have contact with persons under the age of 18, must notify the Office of Administrative Services at Southwestern Oregon Community College (1988 Newmark Ave., Coos Bay OR 97420).
+This notification must be in writing within one business day of registering for any class at the College.

 Disclosure – To permit access to or the release, transfer, or other communication of education records, or the personally identifiable information containing those records to any party, by any means.